 We demand more of our door hardware these days.
-As always, we want it to keep the bad guys out and let the good guys in, but now we may also want it to keep Alzheimer’s patients in but let their caregivers pass through freely; or open a door automatically for some but not for others; or we may want it to inhibit the progress of smoke and fire while letting those fleeing the flames escape without having to think about it.
+As always, we want it to keep the bad guys out and let the good guys in or out, but now we may also want it to keep Alzheimer’s patients in but let their caregivers pass through freely; or open a door automatically for some but not for others; or we may want it to inhibit the progress of smoke and fire while letting those fleeing the flames escape without having to think about it.
 Some door hardware must resist hurricane winds while other hardware must provide electronic access and be explosion proof.
-We may want door hardware to do all of these things at the same time on one door.

-All of this makes choosing door hardware much more of a science than it once was.
+As a result, choosing door hardware is more of a science than it once was.
 Those who choose door hardware without prior training may need to consult more than one authority as they make their choices.
 Those who recommend door hardware must be prepared to research outside their normal sphere of expertise in order to ensure security as well as fire and life safety while providing the functionality that users seek.

 Mechanical, Electromechanical and/or Electronic

 The mechanical function of a locking device – without the further complication of electricity - can be complex all by itself.
-Combinations of latch, dead latch and bolt, key cylinders outside and/or inside, and thumb turns and occupancy indicators combine in the making of hundreds of functions, each designed for a specific purpose.
+Combinations of latch, dead latch and bolt, key cylinders outside and/or inside, thumb turns, toggles and occupancy indicators combine in the making of hundreds of functions, each designed for a specific purpose.
 There are privacy and hotel locks that allow a person to lock themselves inside a room and have an indicator outside that reads, “Do Not Disturb” or “Occupied”, but also allow entrance by special key in an emergency.
 There are locks that unlock themselves when you shut the door and others that are always locked from one or even both sides.
-There are locks that are never locked and locks that can be locked three different ways: by key, thumb turn or locking toggle.
+There are locks that are never locked and locks that can be locked three different ways.
 Some locks lock the outside handle using a key from the inside and some use a key from the outside, and still others use a key from either side.

 But mechanical functions are designed to behave the same way every time, given the same input, and they have no memory.
 Also, mechanical locks can only be given input in person.
 To make locking systems behave differently in different situations, keep an automatic record of use or to control them remotely, electricity is required.

 The first step away from purely mechanical locking is electrification: electric strikes, electrified cylindrical or mortise locks and electric latch retraction or electric trim for exit devices.
-Electrification allows the user to control the device remotely – for example, a receptionist at a desk can press a button fifty feet away and let a customer in through the locked front door.
+Electrification allows the user to control the device remotely – for example, a receptionist at a desk can press a button fifty feet away and admit a visitor.

 Levels of Automation